hansbuehler/cdxbasics/README.md

     subdir.write(["file1", "file"], [data1, data2])

+Note that when writing to an object, `subdir` will first write to a temporary file, and then rename this file into the target file name.
+The temporary file name is a `util.uniqueHash48` generated from the target file name, current time, process and thread ID, as well as the machines's UUID.
+This is done to reduce collisions between processes/machines accessing the same files.
+It does not remove collision risk entirely, though.

 ##### Test existence of files

 To test existence of 'file' in a directory, use one of